-KGs can be used to enhance LLMs by utelizing the knowlegde in KGs.
+KGs can be used to enhance LLMs by utilizing the knowledge in KGs.
 One way to do this is represented in Figure 6.
 It shows how a KG is used to infer symbols (pattern 2b).
 These symbols are then transformed to data (pattern 1d) which is used by the LLM to generate new data (pattern 2e).
-This can be useful for example so that the input data can be aligned with the knowledge or augmented by adding relevant facts for the LLM to improve the output.
+This can be useful for example to align the input data with the knowledge or augment it by adding relevant facts for the LLM to improve the output.
 In contrast to KG injection during training (see subsubsection 4.1.1), the results of pattern 2b and 1d are now input to the infer process instead of the train process.
-This means that the knowledge is up to date at the time of application, rather than at the time of training, which may happen a long time before.
+This means that the knowledge is up to date at the time of inference, rather than at the time of training, which may happen a long time before deployment.

 This pattern describes systems that transform the input data by aligning them with the knowledge of the KG before they are fed into the deduction process with an LLM model.
-This can be done in a prompt engineering process using KG [45, 49, 88, 95] or retrieval-augmented knowledge methods such as RAG [43].
+This can be done in a prompt engineering process using KGs [45, 49, 88, 95] or retrieval-augmented knowledge methods such as RAG [43].
 KagNet first encodes the input KG and then augments it with textual representation [46].